Stephen Higgs, Ph.D., F.R.E.S., F.A.S.T.M.H.

 My role at K-State

 I joined Kansas State University in July 2011 as the Associate Vice President for Research and the Director of the Biosecurity Research Institute (BRI).
-In these roles, I am committed to the strengthening of existing research and the development of new research, educational and training opportunities that will enable the BRI to become an internationally recognized center for research on all aspects of animal and plant diseases, food safety and security, and related public health issues.
-This is aligned with accomplishing the K-State 2025 goal of becoming a top 50 research university.
-I personally believe in the importance and power of working as collaborative teams.
-With K-State faculty, local and federal Government agencies, the US military and public and private-sector groups from the United States and overseas, our work expands biosafety, biosecurity and biocontainment research and educational programs.
+In these roles, I am committed to the strengthening of existing research and the development of new research, educational and training opportunities that has enabled the BRI to become an internationally recognized center for research on all aspects of animal and plant diseases, food safety and security, and related public health issues.
+As the only K-State facility approved for research on high-consequence pathogens, the BRI is uniquely aligned with the K-State Economic Prosperity Plan's focus areas of Biosecurity and Biodefense, and Food and Agriculture Systems inovation.
+With K-State faculty, local and federal Government agencies, the U.S. military and public and private-sector groups from the United States and overseas, our work expands biosafety, biosecurity and biocontainment research and educational programs.
 The BRI’s state-of-the-art training facilities and our staff are an integral component of the BRI’s success that establishes the next generation of expertise in these fields.
 The BRI training facility allows students the opportunity to train for, successfully compete for, and pursue diverse and exciting careers.
 The BRI training facility is also available for training for our partners.

-With interdisciplinary biosecurity research programs, agrosecurity initiatives and the development of collaborative research, the BRI is the all-important platform for transitioning work currently conducted at the Plum Island Animal Diseases Center (PIADC) to the National Bio and Agro-Defense Facility (NBAF).
-The long-established expertise in many K-State academic colleges and departments, and the presence of multiple groups, for example, the Center of Excellence for Emerging Animal Diseases (CEEZAD), the Center for Grain and Animal Health (CGAHR), the Arthropod-Borne Animal Diseases Unit (ABADRU), and the National Agricultural Biosecurity Center (NABC), ensures the safe, secure continuance of our Nation’s research on potential threats to our agricultural and food industries and related public health.
+With interdisciplinary biosecurity research programs, agrosecurity initiatives and the development of collaborative research, the BRI is the all-important platform to assist the U.S. Department of Agriculture’s efforts to enable the National Bio and Agro-Defense Facility (NBAF) to become fully operational.
+Since 2015 we have been involved in the training of NBAF’s scientists, technicians and operations/maintenance staff.
+NBAF’s research is primarily performed at the BRI.
+The long-established expertise in many K-State academic colleges and departments, and the presence of multiple groups, for example, the Center on Emerging and Zoonotic Infections Diseases (CEZID) and the National Agricultural Biosecurity Center (NABC), ensures the safe, secure continuance of our Nation’s research on potential threats to our agricultural and food industries and related public health.

 Administration Experience